Phineas and Ferb the Movie: Across the 2nd Dimension: Theatrical release

 The film premiered in Spanish theatres on August 31, 2011, making a total of €3.3 million in the box office.
+The film was also released theatrically in the Netherlands.

 Home media

 The film was released on DVD on August 23, 2011.
 It includes eight deleted scenes, interactive menus with easter eggs, an "Animation" music video, a "Perry-oke" sing along feature, "Dr. D's Jukebox-inator", "Prance Askance Execution", and the episode "Attack of the 50 Foot Sister" with character and creator commentary.
 The digital copy also bundled includes the film and 8 digital music tracks.
 For a limited time, a free In-Pack Platypult Kit was included with the set.
 Toys R Us sells a version of the DVD with a bonus disc containing the season three episodes "Ask a Foolish Question" and "Misperceived Monotreme".
+The film was released on Blu-ray exclusively in Japan on July 18, 2012.

 A change is made to the credits of the film: the full version of "Takin' Care of Things" is heard, replacing "Kick It Up a Notch", and instead of the background being black, it features a dark blue background with several triangles.
 This edit was also in the television premieres of the film in some countries.

 The film was released in the UK on March 5, 2012, with the same bonus features, as well as the bonus episode "Attack of the 50 Foot Sister".
 As of November 12, 2019, the film, along with the series, has been available to stream on Disney+ in its original broadcast version instead of the edited version on DVD.

-Video games

-Console game

-A video game based on the film was released.
-In it, players assume the role of Phineas and Ferb alongside their second dimension selves, as well as Agent P and a character exclusive to the game, Agent T, as they travel through worlds.
-The characters use gadgets such as baseball launchers and Carbonators (soda blasters) to defeat enemies.
-Scenes from the movie are present in the game.
-The game was released on August 2, 2011, for PlayStation 3, Wii, PlayStation Portable, and Nintendo DS.
-The PS3 version also has four episodes of the show in Blu-ray format as a bonus feature.

-Online game

-A separate online game titled Phineas and Ferb The Movie Game: The Dimension of Doooom! was released when the website for Across the 2nd Dimension was launched.
-The game is similar to its predecessor, Transport-inators of Doooom!, of which it shares its name with.
-In the game, the player plays as Phineas, Ferb, Agent P, or Candace-2 (and after the game is beaten, Phineas-2 and Ferb-2 as well), while Isabella-2, Baljeet-2, and Doofenshmirtz-2 also appear.
-Most levels have fully-voiced cutscenes, however, they do not follow the storyline of the film.